kalviumcommunity/S89_Weirdest_Foods/README.md

 ### Why This Project:
 This project taps into the fascinating and sometimes shocking world of unique culinary experiences, making it engaging and informative for users.
 It covers a comprehensive range of skills, including user authentication, data submission and retrieval, real-time updates, and social features like voting and commenting.
 By working on this project, you'll have the opportunity to practice and master full-stack web development tools and concepts.

+### Allow Users to Share and rate their own Foods creations